nu-era/v1/README.md

 # new-ERA

-New era is a reliable Earthquake Emergency Alert System that requires only a simple device to deliver lightning fast warnings.
-Even when your cellphone is down, new era is there to protect you.
+New ERA is a reliable Earthquake Emergency Alert System that requires only a simple device or connection to deliver lightning fast warnings.
+New ERA is also evaluating the current technologies in time sensitive emergency notification broadcasting by providing transparent metrics between each component.

 ## Team Members